-On Tuesday, August 2, 2016, the Springfield Township Police Department, in conjunction with the TargetCorporation, will again sponsor the annual “Crime Prevention and National Night Out” celebration.
+We are excited to announce that after a year hiatus, on Tuesday, August 3, 2021, the Springfield Township Police Department will again host the annual “Crime Prevention and National Night Out” celebration.
 National Night out is designed to:

 1. Heighten crime and drug prevention;